-In 2011, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
+In 2013, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
 Biological data collected in these surveys include length, weight, sex and maturity stage.
 Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
 The fishery CPUE for NSEI was slightly up in 2012 (0.96 lb/ hook from 0.86 lb/hook in 2011).
-The cost of these surveys is offset by the sale of the fish landed, but in 2012 three commercial fishermen that participated in the surveys were allowed to sell their Personal Quota Share (PQS) from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota by approximately 33%.
-The department plans to allow permit holders to harvest their PQS aboard the 2013 survey as well.
+Fishery CPUE for 2013 has not yet been calculated.
+The cost of these surveys is offset by the sale of the fish landed, but in 2013 three commercial fishermen that participated in the surveys were allowed to sell their Personal Quota Share (PQS) from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota by approximately 30%.
+The department plans to allow permit holders to harvest their PQS aboard the 2014 survey as well.

-In the SSEI stock assessment, analyses revealed a slight decline in the overall longline survey and CPUE index (round lb/hook) from 2011(0.79) to 2012 (0.76).
-Despite the decline in the overall survey CPUE round lb/hook, CPUE trended upwards in number of fish/hook, indicative of a greater abundance of small fish in 2012 than in 2011.
-In 2013, we plan to expand our survey station coverage in Dixon Entrance.
-This is an important area to the commercial fishery (40 to 60% of the annual commercial harvest), yet this area has been underrepresented in the department survey.
+In the SSEI stock assessment, analyses revealed a decline in the overall longline survey and CPUE index (round lb/hook) from 2012 (0.76) to 2013 (0.60).
+There is a high proportion of immature fish in the fishery (>60% in 2012 and 2013) and in the survey (>76%) in 2012 and 2013.
+In 2013, the survey was redesigned to expand survey station coverage in Dixon Entrance as well as increase the minimum spacing between survey stations.
+The Dixon Entrance area is an important area to the commercial fishery (40 to 60% of the annual commercial harvest), yet this area has been underrepresented in the department survey.

-In 2012, ADF&G transitioned our mark/recapture study in NSEI from a contract vessel to the ADF&G R/V Medeia.
-In May and June 2012, 7,582 fish were marked and released in NSEI over the course of the pot tagging survey.
-Over the 21 day survey, 29 longline pot sets were made.
+Since 2012, ADF&G has conducted our mark/recapture study in NSEI on the ADF&G R/V Medeia.
+In May and June 2013, 7,961 fish were marked and released in NSEI over the course of the pot tagging survey.
+Over the 23 day survey, 34 longline pot sets were made.
 Sablefish were targeted by area and depth in proportion to the commercial catch using logbook data from the three previous years.
 The mark-recapture results serve as the basis of our NSEI stock assessment.
-Another pot tagging survey is planned for May 2013 (Contact Kristen Green).
+No pot tagging survey is planned for May 2014 due to budget reductions (Contact Kristen Green).

 Central Region, ADF&G conducted longline surveys for sablefish from 1996 through 2006 in Prince William Sound.
 Longline survey effort was extended into the North Gulf District in 1999, 2000 and 2002.
 All longline surveys were discontinued due to lack of funding, and with the goal of transitioning to a pot longline survey, particularly in PWS.
 Between 1999 and 2005, sablefish were opportunistically tagged in PWS on ADF&G trawl surveys.
-A sablefish tagging survey was conducted in PWS in 2011 using pot longline gear.
-There were 1,203 sablefish tagged and 161 recaptured from the commercial fishery in 2011 and 54 from the 2012 fishery.
-Seventy-nine percent of recaptured fish in 2011 moved less than 10 nm and maximum straight line distance was 439 nm.
-Six fish (3.7%) were recaptured outside of PWS.
-Fifty percent of the recaptured fish in 2012 moved less than 10 nm and maximum straight line distance was 1,366 nm.
-Of the 2012 recaptures, 20 fish (37%) were recaptured outside of PWS.
-A second PWS sablefish tagging survey is planned for March, 2013.
+A sablefish tagging survey was conducted in PWS in 2011 and 2013 using pot longline gear.
+There were 1,203 and 318 fish tagged in 2011 and 2013, respectively.
+CPUE was very low in 2013 with an average of 0.60 fish per pot.
+To date, 241 fish have been recaptured from the 2011 survey and 22 were captured from the 2013 survey.
+From the 2011 tagged releases, 79% were recaptured within PWS and 19% outside in the GOA with the remainder of unknown location.
+Due to funding issues, no PWS sablefish tagging survey is planned for March, 2014.

-Long-term goals include obtaining funding to pursue more sablefish tagging; working towards tag-recapture analysis potentially in combination with an age-structured model.
-(Contact Dr. Ken Goldman).
+Long-term goals include obtaining funding to pursue more sablefish tagging and working towards tag-recapture analysis potentially in combination with an age-structured model (Contact Mike Byerly or Dr. Kenneth Goldman).